Is a Virtual Power Plant (VPP) Right for Me?

 It is also important to note that most VPP providers require a contract, normally of at least 1 year.
 Customers will also be charged an early buyout penalty for cancelling the contract prematurely.
 With ShineHub, VPP customers can leave anytime without penalty because there are no contracts.

 Want to learn more about how you can reduce, or even eliminate your electricity bills with solar, batteries, and virtual power plants?
-Book a time to chat with us here and ask about our special introductory battery offer for the first 1,000 virtual power plant participants who can get a solar battery for just $1 a day!
+Book a time to chat with us here and in a few minutes you'll know if a battery or a virtual power plant is right for you.